 The Queens Closet Opened (1658)

-These original Renaissance candy recipes for making dry suckets is believed to be from the actual recipe collection of Queen Henrietta Maria.
+These original Renaissance candy recipes for making dry suckets are believed to be from the actual recipe collection of Queen Henrietta Maria.
 It's generally believed that the collection's compiler, W.M., was a prominent manservant in the queen's household.
 He might have been her personal chef.

 Take, and boil them in fair water tender, and ſhift them in three boilings, ſix or ſeven times, to take away their bitterneſs, then put them into as much ſugar as will cover them, and ſo let them boil a walm or two, then take them out, and dry them in a warm oven as hot as Manchet, and being dry, boil the Sugar to a Candy height, and ſo caft your Oranges into the hot Sugar, and take them out again ſuddenly and then lay them upon a lettice of wier on the bottom of a ſieve in a warm oven after the bread is drawn, ſtill warming the Oven till it be dry, and they will be well candied.